-Cisco's DNA Center is at the forefront of network assurance and automation and is a key element of Cisco's SD Access eco system.
-Interested to get some first insights in to DNA Center?
+Cisco's Catalyst Center is at the forefront of network assurance and automation and is a key element of Cisco's SD Access eco system.
+Interested to get some first insights in to Catalyst Center?
 Here's our quick overview!

-Cisco DNA Center allows network administrators to receive advanced insights into network performance.
-No more guesswork as to the root cause of slow downs, or issues - DNA provides analytics to troubleshoot as the network environment changes.
+Cisco Catalyst Center allows network administrators to receive advanced insights into network performance.
+No more guesswork as to the root cause of slow downs, or issues - Catalyst provides analytics to troubleshoot as the network environment changes.

-The concept of a network Health Score allows DNA to provide a useful answer to alarm blight.
+The concept of a network Health Score allows Catalyst to provide a useful answer to alarm blight.

-So, what it DNA Center?
+So, what it Catalyst Center?
 It is typically first deployed to monitor your network.
-You move to automation mode, where you can start to deploy configuration's and finally full SDA Fabric mode, where DNA Center is used to fully configure the network.
+You move to automation mode, where you can start to deploy configuration's and finally full SDA Fabric mode, where Catalyst Center is used to fully configure the network.

 ASSOCIATED BLOGS: